guiklink/CarND-Behavioral-Cloning-P3/README.md

 #### 5. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually.

 #### 6. Intro Notebook
-For more information and details of my procedures check the notebook [Intro]().
+For more information and details of my procedures check the notebook [Intro](Intro.ipynb).